HartisanBUAA/Camereon-Model-Tracker/README.md

 ### Model Preparation
 - There are no special requirements for the format of the CAD model, as long as it can be imported into Unity and rendered properly.
-- Textures are not needed, the color doesn't matter either.
+- If you want to utilize texture edges on the surface of the object, you need to provide a texture map that is consistent with the real object and ensure that it can be rendered correctly.
+Otherwise, there are no requirements for the model's texture and material.
-- The model's local coordinate system should be **right-handed**，and Y-up is recommended.
+- The model's local coordinate system should be **right-handed**.
 - The model's unit should be "meter".
-- The origin of the local coordinate system should preferably be located near the center of the model to facilitate the adjustment of the pose and also to improve the chances of successful self-recovery.
+- The origin of the local coordinate system should preferably be located near the center of the model to facilitate the adjustment of the pose and also to increase the probability of successful self-recovery.
 <br/>